Iran announces a new nuclear enrichment site after UN watchdog censure

 U.S. President Donald Trump had previously warned that Israel or America could launch airstrikes against Iranian nuclear facilities if negotiators failed to reach a deal on Iran's rapidly advancing nuclear program.
 A sixth round of Iran-U.S. talks is scheduled to begin Sunday in Oman, and as tensions simmer some American government staffers deemed nonessential have begun leaving the Gulf region.

-Trump said Thursday he is still urging Iran to negotiate a deal, but that he is concerned a “massive conflict” could occur in the Middle East if it does not.
+Trump had said Thursday he was still urging Iran to negotiate a deal, but that he was concerned a “massive conflict” could occur in the Middle East if it does not.

 “I don’t want to say imminent, but it looks like it’s something that could very well happen,” Trump said in response to a question from a reporter about a potential Israeli attack.
 "Look, it’s very simple, not complicated.
 Iran cannot have a nuclear weapon.”

-Trump offered guarded optimism that a conflict could still be avoided, and said he's urging Israeli Prime Minister Benjamin Netanyahu to hold off from taking action for the time being.
+Hours before Israel's attack, Trump offered guarded optimism that a conflict could still be avoided, and said he was urging Netanyahu to hold off from taking action for the time being.
+He later took to social media to emphasize that his “entire Administration has been directed to negotiate with Iran."

-“As long as I think there is a (chance for an) agreement, I don’t want them going in because I think it would blow it," Trump said.
+“As long as I think there is a (chance for an) agreement, I don’t want them going in because I think it would blow it," Trump said in his comments to reporters.

 Trump said he felt it was necessary for his administration on Wednesday to direct a voluntary evacuation of nonessential personnel and their families from some U.S. diplomatic outposts in the Middle East.